 Anchorage Museum (1:58)

-There’s no better place to get a grasp on Alaska’s history—really, its many histories— than by visiting the Anchorage Museum at Rasmuson Center.
-The state’s largest museum is truly a world-class experience, offering a compelling overview of Alaskan history, art, culture, and science.
+There’s no better place to get a grasp on Alaska’s history—really, its many histories— than by visiting the Anchorage Museum.
+The state’s largest museum is truly a world-class experience, offering a compelling overview of Alaska history, art, culture, and science.
 Get the dirt on the gold rush, learn how Alaska’s earliest people survived sub-zero temperatures, see the result of North America’s biggest earthquake, and much more.
 It’s fascinating fun for the whole family.

 Alaska’s History & More

-Right downtown, the Anchorage Museum tells the story of the north—from Alaska’s history, art, and culture to the wonder and challenges of living in Alaska.
-This overview is the perfect way to begin your Alaskan experience.
-Start with over 600 objects from Alaska Native cultures, on loan from the Smithsonian Institution, that bring the state’s varied indigenous cultures to life.
-Artifacts include ceremonial masks, battle armor, and waterproof clothing made from seal intestines.
-Watch short films and see photographs that show what being Alaska Native means today, and how traditions are being carried into the future.
+Right downtown, the Anchorage Museum tells the story of the North—from Alaska’s history, art, and culture to the wonder and challenges of living in Alaska.
+This overview is the perfect way to begin your Alaska experience.
+Start with over 600 cultural belongings from Alaska Native cultures, on loan from the Smithsonian Institution, that bring the state’s varied Indigenous cultures to life.
+These include ceremonial masks, battle armor, and waterproof clothing made from seal intestines.
+Watch short films and see photographs that reveal life in Alaska and how traditions are being lived and celebrated.

 The museum’s interactive Discovery Center has something for everyone